Steffy26/Steffy.webpage/README.md

-This is a personal static webpage for Steffy Christina B, built using HTML and CSS.
+This is a personal static webpage for me (Steffy), built using HTML and CSS.

 📂 Files
 index.html – Main webpage content.